Autognorics/autognorics.github.io/index.md

 Remember, Life is a process.
 It evolves from being alive to being living.

-In the succeeding articles, the new concepts in the creation of a Living Machine are examined:
+In the succeeding articles, the following new ideas in the creation of a Living Machine are deliberated:
 1. The Sensoric Awareness of a Machine
 2. The Aneural Consciousness of a Machine
 3. The Algorithmic Intelligence of a Machine